Project 2: CS 61A Autocorrected Typing Software

 • Otherwise, autocorrect returns the word from word_list that has the lowest difference from the provided typed_word based on the diff_function.

 • However, if the lowest difference between typed_word and any of the words in word_list is greater than limit, then typed_word is returned instead.
-That is, limit puts a "limit" on how bad of a typo can be corrected.
+In other words, limit sets a maximum threshold on how severe a typo can be for it to still be corrected.

 Important: If multiple strings in word_list are tied for the lowest difference from typed_word, autocorrect should return the string that appears closest to the front of word_list.